 1958: Jackie Wilson scored his first #1 on the Billboard R&B chart with “Lonely Teardrops.”
-By the end of January the record became Wilson’s first top 10 hit on the Hot 100 pop chart, ultimately reaching #7 in February.
+By the end of January, the record became Wilson’s first top 10 hit on the Hot 100 pop chart, and ultimately reached #7 in February.

 1963: Influential American folk music group the Weavers gave their farewell concert at Chicago’s Orchestra Hall.

 1966: The Beatles began recording “Penny Lane” at EMI’s studios in London.
 The song was later released along with “Strawberry Fields Forever” as a double A-side single.

 1967: Singer, guitarist, songwriter, and Traffic co-founder Dave Mason quit the band just as they were releasing their debut album to begin a solo career.
 Mason rejoined Traffic midway through sessions for their next album only to leave again.
 Mason later briefly toured with Traffic in the early 1970s and afterward played with the band on and off.

 1968: Motown Records reached a major milestone when five of the top 10 singles on the Billboard Hot 100 were products of the label: “I Heard it Through the Grapevine” by Marvin Gaye, “For Once In My Life” by Stevie Wonder, “Love Child” by the Supremes, “I’m Gonna Make You Love Me” by the Supremes and the Four Tops, and “Cloud Nine” by the Temptations.

 1973: “Living for the City,” the second single from Stevie Wonder’s sixteenth studio album, Innervisions, reached the top of the Billboard R&B chart.

 1973: Jim Croce had his second and final #1 in the US with “Time in a Bottle.”
 Originally released as part of Croce’s third studio album, You Don’t Mess Around With Jim, the song was not intended for release as a single, but the song’s subject matter of dealing with death and mortality resonated after Croce’s death in September 1973, leading ABC Records to issue it as a single.

 Ray Thomas, singer, composer, and flautist for The Moody Blues, was born in Stourport-on-Severn, England in 1941.

 Rick Danko, bassist, songwriter, and singer for The Band, was born in Blayney, Norfolk County, Ontario, Canada in 1942.